MikeyBeez/Julie-Julie/README.md

 # Julie-Julie
 New Virtual Assistant with Elmo Model for Querying Downloaded Text.

+Wow!
+I found a lot of errors.
+This always happens when I test new documentation with a new build.
+This is ongoing documentation.
+If you have trouble.
+Check back in a few days.
+I may have fixed the instructuions by then.
+As of 11-17-2020, this doc should work fine, but I will be making additions, as this repo is not done yet.
+I update this as I work, but there are almost always errors.
+I find them later when I put myself into reader mode and build this software using this documentation.
+I'll post the date of each time I test the documentation.

 I'm building this from scratch on Pop!_OS 20.10, but I'm using code from my Juliet repository.
 Ubuntu 20.10, 20.04, 18.* should also work fine -- as well as many other linuxes.

 apt list